Full Recovery?

 Anorexia SUCKS.
 It absolutely sucks.

 This is obviously just my opinion and of course there are many out there who believe that you can 100% recover from anorexia, but I just don’t see it like that.
 The journey of recovery from mental health is never linear.
-You have peaks and troughs and there is no ‘end point’ as such.
+You have peaks and troughs and there is no “end point” as such.
 So when I get the question, “are you all better now?”
 I never really know what to say.
-Yeah?
+Yes?
 No?
 Ish?
-It’s such a tricky one; I guess if you tell someone you’ve suffered with anorexia for 10 years, many will have the vision of you screaming every time food is put in front of you.
+It’s a tricky one.
+In my mind, if you tell someone you’ve suffered with anorexia for 10 years, many will have the vision of you screaming every time food is put in front of you.
 But in reality, it’s far from that.
-Yes there may have been days like that, but also days where you managed to eat an extra slice of cake, and then days where you ate to your hearts content without a second thought.
+Yes there may have been days like that, but there are also days where you managed to eat an extra slice of cake, and days where you ate to your heart’s content without a second thought.

 -K xxx